Home > CCA > Chapter A > Lesson A.1.6 > Problem A-62

-Cairo wants to create a graph representing the heights and bases of all rectangles that have an area of 36 square units.
-He started by drawing the rectangles A, B, C, and D below.
-Examine the dimensions (length and width) of each rectangle.
-Homework Help ✎
+Cairo wants to create a graph that represents the heights and bases of all rectangles that have an area of

 Copy the graph at right onto graph paper.
 Then match the letter of each rectangle above with a point on the graph.
 Which point is not matched?